 Fiction: You Can Take Your Vehicle to Any Mechanic

 When you’re experiencing car troubles, taking it to your trusted mechanic might seem like the obvious choice.
-This is one of the quickest ways to ruin a potential lemon law claim.
+This is one of the quickest ways to ruin a potential lemon law in CA claim.

 If there is any evidence that a non-manufacturer-certified mechanic has worked on the vehicle, it could invalidate the claim.
 If the case goes to court, the manufacturer will almost certainly argue that your mechanic is responsible for the defect.

 Fact: The Vehicle Must be Taken to a Manufacturer-Certified Facility

 Under the lemon law in California, as long as your vehicle is under warranty, the manufacturer or dealership is your mechanic.